-Since many of the issues we will cover in this course are also personally relevant, you might find it difficult to read and discuss certain course materials.
+Since many of the issues we will cover in this course are not only intellectually but also personally relevant, you might find it difficult to read and discuss certain course materials.
 I want to acknowledge that.
 It’s perfectly understandable.

 Here are some concrete examples of how you can respect, support and care for your classmates and instructor:

 - Disagree in a way that takes other people’s ideas seriously and sincerely;

 - Challenge remarks, jokes and examples that are racist, sexist, heterosexist, cissexist, misogynistic, transmisogynistic, xenophobic, ableist, ageist, classist, etc.;